kercre123/victor/docs/architecture/observableObjects.md

 ### Base Observable Objects

 `ObservableObject` is the base class from Coretech-Vision.
-It referes to objects possessing some number of `VisionMarkers` on them at known locations.
+It refers to objects possessing some number of `VisionMarkers` on them at known locations.
 Thus, by seeing one or more VisionMarkers (and knowing their physical size), the vision system can instantiate an object and know where it is in 3D space, relative to the camera.
-The Cozmo project actually utilizes an extended version of the `Vision::ObservableObject` class found in `Cozmo::ObservableObject` which adds support for Cozmo-specific attributes like object families and types.
+The Vector project actually utilizes an extended version of the `Vision::ObservableObject` class found in `Vector::ObservableObject` which adds support for Vector-specific attributes like object types.

 ### Actionable Objects
 `ActionableObject` derives from `ObservableObject` and is Cozmo/Victor-specific (i.e., not in CoreTech).
 It adds the notion of being able to interact with (not just observe) an object.
 These objects have `PreActionPoses`, which are pre-defined relative positions for "docking", "rolling", or "entry", for example.